chrisdivyak/PieceOfCakeFramework/README.md

 A simple HTML5/CSS3 framework that keeps 508 accessibility guidelines in tact.

-<h3>What makes itso special?</h3>
+<h3>What makes it so special?</h3>

+Are you tired of bloated frameworks like Bootstrap?
 This is a lightweight, commented, responsive framework that makes building responsive websites that much easier.
 Based on the boilerplate framework.

 <h3>What's included?</h3>